JSBmanD/docs/pages/deep-linked-ads/branch-universal-ads-mobile-tracking.md

 ---
 This guide will walk you through how to setup your campaigns using Branch Universal Ads and track ad conversions across **every device, platform, and channel**.

-!!! note "Paid Product"
+[block:callout]
+{
+  "type": "note",
+  "title": "Paid Product",
-    Ads is a premium product priced on Monthly Active Users.
-[Sign up](https://branch.io/universal-ads/) for the Ads product to enable this functionality.
+  "body": "Ads is a premium product priced on Monthly Active Users.
+[Sign up](https://branch.io/universal-ads/) for the Ads product to enable this functionality."
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Branch SDK Required"
+  "title": "Branch SDK Required",
-    Before enabling the partner integration, please make sure you've implemented the [Branch SDK](/resources/native-sdks-and-plugins/) in your application.
+  "body": "Before enabling the partner integration, please make sure you've implemented the [Branch SDK](/resources/native-sdks-and-plugins/) in your application.
 This is required to ensure deep linking and attribution.
-We also highly recommend implementing [event measurement](/apps/v2event/#overview) and passing event metadata to your partner.
+We also highly recommend implementing [event measurement](/apps/v2event/#overview) and passing event metadata to your partner."
+}
+[/block]

 ### Enabling the Integration